CalebQ42/LinuxPA/README.md

 # AppImage Support
 [AppImage Website](http://appimage.org)
-Right now AppImages are simply supported via the native linux executable support, but later I'm hoping to add downloading and automatic downloading support.
+Right now AppImages are simply supported via the native linux executable support, but later I'm hoping to add downloading and automatic updating support.

 # USB mount
 Unfortunately Linux, by default, doesn't support running executables off of flash drives, requiring you to mount your drive with special mount arguments, I personally use the arguments `exec,noauto,nodev,nosuid,umask=0000`